BrianSemiglia/CombineCacheMap/README.md

     }
 }

-// You can provide your own cache (disk, in-memory, etc.).
+// You can provide your own cache.
 NSCache is the default. events.cacheMap(cache: MyCache()) { x -> Value in
     expensiveOperation(x)
 }